 ## Deliberate Imperfections

-- Short sentences at paragraph ends are common: "That was all."
+- Short sentences at paragraph end are common: "That was all."

-- Fragments as stylistic device: "A boat.
+- Fragments as a stylistic device: "A boat.
 Far out.
 No light."

 ## Influences & Comparable Authors